Matthew Decker: Pineapple pioneer

-The Fitzwilliam Museum states: "Pineapples have long welcomed visitors to the Fitzwilliam Museum.
-Spiky green railings bookended with life-size gilded pineapples adorn the museum's balustrade...In recognition of its unique place in pineapple history, the Fitzwilliam Museum commissioned Bompas & Parr to create a giant ‘Architectonic Pineapple’ to grace its front lawn.
-And in February 2020, the curators will further explore the fruit’s journey from luxury to every day food in a conference dedicated to pineapples".
+In 2019 The Fitzwilliam Museum stated: "Pineapples have long welcomed visitors to the Fitzwilliam Museum.
+Spiky green railings bookended with life-size gilded pineapples adorn the museum's balustrade...In recognition of its unique place in pineapple history, the Fitzwilliam Museum commissioned Bompas & Parr to create a giant 'Architectonic Pineapple' to grace its front lawn.
+And in February 2020, the curators will further explore the fruit's journey from luxury to every day food in a conference dedicated to pineapples".